The Best Macro Split For Fat Loss: Optimising Your Diet For Your Goal

 You May Have Heard This Is The Best Macros Split For Fat Loss

-Talk to someone you loves Keto and they’ll tell you the best macros split for fat loss is one with a very high fat percentage.
+Talk to someone you loves Keto, and they’ll tell you the best macros split for fat loss is one with a very high-fat percentage.
 Essentially, the Keto zealot believes carbs are the fat loss devil.
 That they spike insulin, shutting off your body’s ability to burn fat, and scuppering your progress.

 Sounds plausible… Convincing if nothing else.

-But then you come across another dude spouting off about high fat diets being bad for your health.
+But then you come across another dude spouting off about high-fat diets being bad for your health.
 So now you’ve been hit with two polar opposite views.

 One says high fat, low carb.
 The other almost the complete reverse.
 But it doesn’t end there.

 Because in steps the body type diet believers.
 Now you’re told you’re an Endomorph with a low tolerance to carbs.
-Consequently, the best macro split for you is different to your ectomorph mate who’s got no issue with carbs.
+Consequently, the best macro split for you is different from your ectomorph mate who’s got no issue with carbs.